folio-org/okapi/doc/guide.md

 sample module wants to know about, for example to enable some extra functionality.
 Each permission bit is expressed as an opaque string, but some convention may be used to organise them semantically into a hierarchy.
-Okapi collect these permissions into the `X-Okapi-Auth-Required` and `X-Okapi-Auth-Wanted` headers, and passes them on as part of each request that it makes to a module.
-The authentication module checks whether the actually has the required permissions, and refuses the request if not.
+Okapi collects these permissions into the `X-Okapi-Auth-Required` and `X-Okapi-Auth-Wanted` headers, and passes them on as part of each request that it makes to a module.
+The authentication module checks whether the user actually has the required permissions, and refuses the request if not.
 (The present dummy authentication module does not do this kind of check, as it has no user database to work with.)